mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 see {{association}}), and it may be able to reactivated, but messages cannot be sent and received immediately.

+Carriers may actively be made dormant and disposed of, or may become dormant because the underlying transport protocol stack determines that an underlying connection has been lost and there is insufficient state in the Association to re-establish it (e.g., in the case of a server-side Carrier where the client's address has changed unexpectedly).
+Passive close can be handled by the application via an event on the carrier.

-If supported by the underlying transport protocol stack, a Carrier may be forked: creating a new Carrier associated with a new Carrier at the same remote endpoint.
+If supported by the underlying transport protocol stack, a Carrier may be
+forked: creating a new Carrier associated with a new Carrier at the same remote endpoint.
 The semantics of the usage of multiple Carriers based on the same Association are application-specific.
 When a Carrier is forked, its corresponding Carrier at the remote endpoint receives a fork request, which it must accept in order to fully establish the new carrier.
 Multiple Carriers between endpoints are implemented differently by different transport protocol stacks, either using multiple separate transport-layer connections, or using multiple streams of multistreaming transport protocols.

 To exchange messages with a given remote endpoint, an application may initiate a Carrier given its remote (see {{remote}} and local (see {{local}})